adaptingadapting/Holberton-SpeedrunAllChecksPercent/8variables_if_else_while/README.md

 task 5 is up for choice, i used putchar but apparently you can use printf

 task 6 ok its literally the same code as last time, thats funny

+task 7 easy as well, nothing to really comment